 Exposure is any incident that allows attackers to gain advantages over your system's vulnerabilities in order to perform unauthorized activities.
 Exposure can cause adverse, often serious effects like sensitive data leaks, malware injection, ransomware attacks and many more.

-You can find the list of CVEs at https://cve.mitre.org/, which is transitioning to a new website at WWW.CVE.ORG (it’s currently in beta).
-At the start of 2023, there were 191,499 CVE Records.
+You can find the current list of CVEs at https://www.cve.org/, which is maintained by The MITRE Corporation.
+As of July 2024, there are 240,830 CVE Records.
 There is no monetary fee or contract associated with publishing a CVE record.
-We’ll cover more of this shortly.
+(We’ll cover more of this shortly.)

 The CVE publishes its annual report of CVEs in April.
-The following are the top CVEs in 2021:
+The following are some top CVEs from 2023:

 (Get more vulnerabilities and threat research from SURGe and the Splunk Threat Research Team.)

-It all began in 1999 when the U.S.-based MITRE Corporation launched the CVE system as a reference system to identify and classify common vulnerabilities in exposures in computer systems worldwide.
+It all began in 1999 when U.S. non-profit The MITRE Corporation launched the CVE system as a reference system to identify and classify common vulnerabilities in exposures in computer systems worldwide.
 Today, the CVE is maintained by the National Cybersecurity FFRDC, operated by MITRE, and sponsored by the Cybersecurity Infrastructure Security Agency (CISA), housed within the Department of Homeland Security.

 In a pre-CVE world, getting information on vulnerabilities and exposures was not easy.
 A variety of CVE databases with their attributes and own identification systems were siloed and owned by different folks.
 The CVE system breaks down this barrier, allows data sharing across other databases, and evaluates cyber security tools against a wide list of security flaws.

-When you or your organization identifies a vulnerability, you can report it to the CVE program via CVE Program Partners.
-Then, you can request to assign a CVE ID for that vulnerability, which will be secured.
+Have you IDed a new vulnerability?
+You can report it to the CVE program via CVE Program Partners.
+Then, you can request to assign a CVE ID for that vulnerability.
 This means the CVE record will initially bear the ‘Reserved’ status but not yet publicly disclosed.

 Next, the CVE Program Partner provides details about the vulnerability, such as the type of the vulnerability, root cause, the products and version affected by it and finally, the fixed version, with at least one public reference to the vulnerability.